bashojs/basho/README.md

 ## About

 This software has an MIT license.
 You can freely use it in commercial work under the terms of the license.
-For paid support (or consulting gigs and online corporate training), contact me on jeswinpk@agilehead.com